fossasia/gci16.fossasia.org/README.md

 # Blog Post

 To add your blog post, you need to open the file `blogs.yml` in `_data` folder.
-Maintain the following format to enter your blog in this website.
+Maintain the following format *EXACTLY* (replacing values where indicated) to enter your blog in this website.

 ```
 - name: Your name